Where Does Stablecoin Yield Come From?

 Stablecoin yield comes from a mix of on-chain borrowing demand and the interest earned on the real-world assets (like Treasuries) backing the coins.

-Also, various incentives are temporary subsidies used to bootstrap new protocols or attract liquidity.
+Also, various temporary incentives are subsidies used to bootstrap new protocols or attract liquidity.

 People and protocols need stablecoins for real economic activity: